.

 Step 1: Establish a Transition Task Force

-The first action leadership should take is to designate a transition task force responsible for evaluating options, setting timelines, and keeping all stakeholders informed.
+The first action leadership should take is to designate a transition task force to evaluate options, set timelines, and keep all stakeholders informed.

 • Lab directors and managers for operational oversight.